mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.AspNetCore.Mvc.md

 ## Class: AspNetCore.Mvc.Middleware.SearchQueryMiddleware
-ASP.Net MVC Middlware to enable IQueryable{T} responses from Controller Actions
+ASP.Net MVC Middleware to enable IQueryable{T} responses from Controller Actions

 ### Methods

 #### Constructor
-ASP.Net MVC Middlware to enable IQueryable{T} responses from Controller Actions
+ASP.Net MVC Middleware to enable IQueryable{T} responses from Controller Actions

 ##### Parameters
 * *next:* The next middleware in the pipeline.
 * *log:* The logger for logging information.
 * *searchQuery:* The accessor for the search query.
+* *builder:* The builder for search model.